-- WHY SIGN UP FOR THE IMH CPD set standards to which all IMH practitioners should be working It provides each practitioner with guided support to assess their current skills and identify gaps in their knowledge and skill - current skills and identify gaps in their knowledge and skill It provides practitioners with recognition of their IMH skills,
+WHY SIGN UP FOR THE IMH CPD PROGRAMME?

+- The IMH Competency Framework (IMHCF) provides the only national set standards to which all IMH practitioners should be working - It provides each practitioner with guided support to assess their current skills and identify gaps in their knowledge and skill - It provides practitioners with recognition of their IMH skills, knowledge and practice experience that can be use for personal development and to demonstrate IMH competencies to employers - It will raise the standard of IMH practice nationally.